The Transparency Manifesto

 DOLE has ~1,200 inspectors for over 1 million businesses, and by law, they cannot enter a private home without a court order.

 This means government oversight stops at your front door.
 Your agency is your only line of defense.
-Because the law is limited, we partnered with Hi-Precision Diagnostics and Manila Doctors Hospital to provide a layer of security that the law doesn't mandate and competitors don't match.
+Because the law is limited, we built the Security "Double-Lock" Standard to close the gaps the law ignores.

 We don't just verify employment history.
-We conduct clinical psychological assessments to evaluate mental fitness and emotional stability.
+Independent institutional standards mean hospital-grade clinical protocols cannot be influenced by agency pressure.
+NBI shows the past.
+NPCS closes regional warrant loopholes across all 17 regions.
+Manila Doctors Hospital verifies current emotional stability.
 This isn't standard practice in our industry—it's our standard because your family's safety cannot be outsourced to luck.

 Worldwide statistics prove that in high-discretion services (like private household staffing), public reviews represent only a tiny fraction of reality.
 According to research published by the Harvard Business Review and the Northwestern University Spiegel Research Center, public ratings are a mathematically skewed sample.